View John Hudson's Obituary on reporternews.com and share memories

 Frank was preceded in death by his parents, his father-in-law and mother-in-law (Fred and Bessie Jones), two sons (Gary Hudson and Rickie Hudson), two sisters (Kathleen Van Hazel and Lynette Welsch), two brothers (Bill Hudson and Dale Hudson), and one son-in-law (Adam Asbury).

-Survivors include his wife, Irene Hudson; two daughters, Vickie Copeland-Zickefoose (and husband, Trey) and Cynthia Asbury; one daughter-in-law, Judy Hudson; one granddaughter, Faith Thompson; six grandsons, Biff Hudson, Frank Alan Hudson, Eric Copeland, Chance Copeland, Blake LeBaron and Ryan Asbury; eleven great-grandchildren and one great great-grandchild.
+Survivors include his wife, Irene Hudson; two daughters, Vickie Copeland-Zickefoose (and husband, Trey) and Cynthia Asbury; one daughter-in-law, Judy Hudson; one sister, Joy Andrews; one granddaughter, Faith Thompson; six grandsons, Biff Hudson, Frank Alan Hudson, Eric Copeland, Chance Copeland, Blake LeBaron and Ryan Asbury; eleven great-grandchildren and one great great-grandchild and numerous nieces and nephews.

 Frank's grandchildren will serve as pallbearers.
-James Carter will serve as a honorary pallbearer.
+James Carter will serve as an honorary pallbearer.